Investigational New Drug Application definition

 Investigational New Drug Application or “IND” shall mean an application submitted pursuant to FDCA 505(i) and described in 21 C.F.R. §312.23, and amendments and supplements thereto.

-Investigational New Drug Application means a request for authorization from the FDA to administer an investigational new drug or biological product to humans.
+Investigational New Drug Application means a request from a clinical study sponsor to obtain authorization from the Food and Drug Administration to administer an investigational drug or biological product to humans in compliance with the requirements set forth in 21 CFR 312 (or its successor regulation), or its foreign equivalent.

 Investigational New Drug Application means an application as defined in the United States Food, Drug and Cosmetic Act and applicable regulations promulgated thereunder to the United States Food and Drug Administration (the "FDA"), or the equivalent application to the equivalent agency in jurisdictions outside the United States, the filing of which is necessary to commence clinical testing of Licensed Products in humans.